 Olga Misik is the New Symbol of the Russian Resistance

-A 17-year-old read the Russian constitution in front of riot police at a pro-democracy protest in Moscow — then she was arrested with more than 1,000 other demonstrators.
+A 17-year-old read the Russian constitution in front of riot police at a pro-democracy protest in Moscow — then she was arrested along with nearly 1,400 other demonstrators.
 Now, she's quickly becoming a symbol of the Russian resistance. 🇷🇺

 Russian government's illegal prohibition of opposition candidates

 She’s 17 years old and she’s the new symbol of Russian resistance.
 During pro-democracy protests in Moscow, in front of riot police, Olga Misik read the Russian constitution, which affirms the right to peaceful demonstrations.
 The photo of Misik has since gone viral.
 Olga Misik, joined thousands of people in Moscow to protest the Russian government's illegal prohibition of opposition candidates.
 Many candidates have been barred from running in local elections.
 “After the SWAT pushed back the protesters, I sat on the ground and continued to read our constitutional rights, clarifying, that what was happening was illegal.”